infi-pc/locatorjs/readme.md

     plugins: process.env.NODE_ENV === "development" ? ["locatorjs/dist"] : [],
   };
 ```

+## 3. Run

+Run your development environment.

+Each developer can setup their own IDE.

 ## Contributions
 Feel free to create issue or pull request.